Read our damp and mould report focusing on Awaab's Law

 Landlords should ensure that relevant staff receive suitable training on vulnerable residents and reasonable adjustments to enable them to adequately support the needs and requirements of residents during the complaint process.

-Must a landlord accept a complaint raised by a representative?
+• Must landlords accept complaints raised by a representative?

 Where a landlord has published its complaints policy and procedure on its website it should ensure the information is available in a clear and accessible format.
 A landlord's website should not require residents to sign-in or create an online account before they are able to raise a complaint.

-Residents have a right to come to us at any stage of the complaint process therefore landlords should publicise how residents are able to contact the Ombudsman Service.
+Residents have a right to come to us at any stage of the complaint process.
+Landlords should publicise how residents are able to contact the Housing Ombudsman Service.
 This information should be easily accessible and should be communicated in a variety of ways.
 This could include via its website, leaflets, posters, newsletters and correspondence relevant to their complaint.

 Landlords are expected to include details of the Ombudsman in their complaints policy.